SiliconLabs/wifi_combo_applications/iot-pa-wifi-phy_performance_test_gui/phy_performance_test_gui/README.md

 **NOTE:**

-- Finally, click on **BLE Receive Start** button to start receiving the data and **BLE Receive Stop** button to stop receiving.
+- Finally, click the **BLE Receive Start** button to start receiving the data and **BLE Receive Stop** button to stop receiving.
 The graph will be displayed once the **BLE Receive Stop** button is pressed.
 The **Save Log** button will download the list of commands executed.
 The **Home** button will navigate to the PHY Performance Test homepage.

 - The **Save Graph** button will be displayed once the **BLE Receive Stop** button is pressed, along with Graph.
-Click on the button to download the generated graph.
+Click the **Save Graph** button to download the generated graph.
 It saves the graph into the same folder of the application that is running.

 ## 4 Troubleshooting

 -If any error occurs, terminate the application, reset the RS9116 NCP module, and re-run the application.

-## 4 References
+## 5 References

 - [Wi-Fi AT Command PRM](https://docs.silabs.com/rs9116/wiseconnect/rs9116w-wifi-at-command-prm/latest/)
 - [Bluetooth Classic AT Command PRM](https://docs.silabs.com/rs9116/wiseconnect/rs9116w-bt-classic-at-command-prm/latest/)